barbaraeguche/pyrocast/readme.md

 quebec using machine learning.

 ## tech stack ✨
-- **frontend:** react with tailwind css and framer motion for smooth animations
+- **frontend:** vite + react with tailwind css and framer motion for smooth animations
 - **backend:** flask with scikit-learn for ml predictions
-- **data processing:** pandas and numpy for data manipulation and analysis
+- **data processing:** pandas for data manipulation and analysis
 - **deployment:** frontend hosted on vercel; backend deployed on render.

 ## features 👾